ohbmenvironment/website/_pages/working-groups/index.md

 ---
-permalink: /working_groups
+permalink: /working-groups/
-title: "Working groups"
+title: Working groups
 ---

 Preserving our planet is a collective need so we believe that community-based action is an important part of any solution.